hanneshapke/pyzillow/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `pyzillow` for local development.
+Here's how to set up PyZillow for local development.

 1. Fork_ the `pyzillow` repo on GitHub.